Jetroid/jetroid.github.io/_posts/2016-07-16-blog-hacking.markdown

  - "Jekyll"
 ---
-Six weeks ago, in an effort to learn the skills of Web Development, I decided to immitate Fallout 3's terminal hacking.
+Six weeks ago, in an effort to learn the skills of Web Development, I decided to imitate Fallout 3's terminal hacking.
 I'm really new to HTML/CSS/JavaScript.
 Having a specific goal rather than an abstract concept helps me learn new skills.